Skip to content

 typescript

-import { cacheGet, cacheSet } from "tina4-nodejs";
+import { cacheGet, cacheSet } from "@tina4/core";

 const product = await cacheGet("product:42");

-// Cache miss -- fetch from database
+// Cache miss - fetch from the database, then store it.

-const freshProduct = await fetchProductFromDatabase(42);
+const fresh = await fetchProductFromDatabase(42);

-await cacheSet("product:42", freshProduct, 300);
+await cacheSet("product:42", fresh, 300);

 }